-If you opt for an exploration of local cuisine, try traditional Vietnamese food in Saigon.
-With culinary delights from all parts of the country, this food journey is guaranteed to urge you craving for more.
+If you opt to explore local cuisine, try traditional Vietnamese food in Saigon.
+With culinary delights from all parts of the country, this food journey is guaranteed to urge you to crave more.

 Once you start discovering traditional Vietnamese food in Saigon, put street food on top.
 While gliding through the city, you will bump into numerous diners and food stalls that offer these finely crafted dishes.